-Markdown for Documentation: Structure, Cross-Links, and Site Generators
+Markdown for Documentation: Structure, Links, Generators

 Use Markdown effectively for technical docs.
 Structure content with headings, admonitions, cross-links, and deploy with MkDocs or Docusaurus.